FedericoBruzzone/llvm-pass-template/README.md

 > Of course, there are a plethora of other registration methods you can use depending on where you want to insert your pass within the pipeline.
 > The [FunctionCounter.cpp](lib/FunctionCounter/FunctionCounter.cpp) file registers the **FunctionCounter** pass by using `PB.registerPipelineStartEPCallback` as an example.

-By assuming you have built the pass successfully, you can leverage an existing LLVM (both `clang` and `opt`) pipeline to run the pass as a plugin during the compilation of a C/C++ source file.
+By assuming you have built the pass successfully, you can leverage an existing LLVM (both `clang` and `opt`) default (`-O{0,1,2,3,s,z}`) pipeline to run the pass as a plugin during the lowerings/optimizations.

 ```bash
 ${LLVM_DIR}/bin/clang \